-The following is not medical advice or reflects the opinions of our company.
+DISCLAIMER: The following is not medical advice or reflects the opinions of our company.
 Please see CDC and state guidelines for advice on summer camp coronavirus prevention measures and speak with your doctor.

 The Argument for Reopening Summer Camps in 2020

 Some New Jersey summer camps are open for business.
 In Virginia and Maryland, some parts of the state are allowing for in-person programs whereas other parts only allow for remote activities.
 New Hampshire has reopened camps as of June 2020.
 Washington state, also great for outdoor summer activities, has also opened some programs.

 Though state and county regulations differ, the arguments for reopening summer camps during coronavirus is largely the same: kids, parents, and economies may benefit — with the right health and safety measures.

 What Reopen Summer Camps May Look Like During Coronavirus

 Reopening summer camp does not mean a return to normalcy.
 For starters, there may be fewer campers per group or counselors.
 Crowded cafeterias may be replaced with socially distanced or outdoor meals.
 This may mean accommodating fewer kids than ever.

 The activities may also look a little different.
 Games will now involve maintaining a social distance, and routine hand washing and hand sanitizing will be crucial to a safe summer camp reopening during coronavirus.